 Risk assessments will be carried out so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions are included.
-In doing so, pupils, their parents and any relevant healthcare professionals will be consulted.
+In doing so, pupils, their Parents/Carers and any relevant healthcare professionals will be consulted.